chryz-hub/opensource-4-everyone/README.md

        <li> <a href ="https://meghapathak.com/5-steps-for-making-your-first-open-source-contribution">Making Your First Open Source Contribution</a></li>
        <li> <a href ="https://ayush-raj-blogs.hashnode.dev/making-clean-pr-for-open-source-contributors-pep-8-style">Making clean PR for Open Source Contributors ( PEP 8 Style )</a></li>
        <li> <a href ="https://catalins.tech/getting-started-with-open-source-how-to-contribute">Getting Started With Open-Source: How To Contribute</a></li>
        <li> <a href ="https://movi.hashnode.dev/10-ways-you-can-contribute-to-open-source-ckfljitve00cspds1d0cmbzv2">Ways you can contribute to Open-source</a></li>
-       <li> <a href ="https://movi.hashnode.dev/10-ways-you-can-contribute-to-open-source-ckfljitve00cspds1d0cmbzv2">Ways you can contribute to Open-source</a></li>
        <li> <a href ="https://taskwarrior.org/docs/first_time.html"> How to become an Open Source Contributor</a></li>
        <li> <a href ="https://opensource.guide/getting-paid/"> Getting Paid for Open Source Work</a></li>